-The addiction is often more difficult to detect in older adults because it is mistaken for signs of aging.
+An addiction is often more difficult to detect in older adults because it is mistaken for signs of aging.
 Also, many older people take several different types of medication and see many different physicians which can complicate matters even further.
 Many older adults become addicted later in life in response to increased pain due to aging, the loss of a spouse, isolation from family and friends, boredom, etc. However, clinical research shows that older adults respond just as well to treatment as do younger patients.
 Therefore, it is imperative that physicians and family members become educated and know the signs of addiction so as to assist with recovery support for older adults.

 After receiving treatment for their addiction, older adults should also move into the aftercare portion of their recovery.
-Going from rehab into a sober living home or halfway house where they can interact with similarly situated peers is recommended to increase likelihood of achieving lasting sobriety.
+Going from rehab into a sober living home or halfway house where they can interact with similarly situated peers is recommended to increase the likelihood of achieving lasting sobriety.